sharpjs/RSMassTransit/README.md

 ## Development Setup

-* Requirements:
+- Requirements:
-  * Visual Studio 2019
+  - Visual Studio 2019 or later
-  * SQL Server Reporting Services 2019 (might work with earlier versions)
+  - SQL Server Reporting Services 2019 (might work with earlier versions)
+  - .NET SDKs and targeting packs (see `TargetFrameworks` in each project file)
-  * PowerShell 5.1+
+  - PowerShell 5.1+
-  * PowerShell Core 6.x or PowerShell 7+
+  - PowerShell Core 6.x or PowerShell 7+
-* In solution properties, Startup Project tab, ensure that Action is set to `Start` for:
+- In solution properties, Startup Project tab, ensure that Action is set to `Start` for:
-  * RSMassTransit.Tool
+  - RSMassTransit.Tool
-  * RSMassTransit.PowerShell
+  - RSMassTransit.PowerShell
-* On F5 run, two windows should appear:
+- On F5 run, two windows should appear:
-  * RSMassTransit service console window
+  - RSMassTransit service console window
-  * PowerShell prompt
+  - PowerShell prompt
-* In the PowerShell window, enter a command similar to the following:
+- In the PowerShell window, enter a command similar to the following:
   ```powershell
     Invoke-RsReport `
         -Path           '/My Reports/IT Reports/TPS Report' `